MarkB19988/CapstoneProject1-ZSL/README.md

 In order to make sure that our ideas were suitable for the client, we needed to conduct some research to see if people agreed with us.
 To do this we designed a quantitative survey that we gave out to many of our class mates and other students to see what they thought of our design.
 The questions had answers ranging from 1 to 10, with 1 being 'Strongly Disagree' and 10 being 'Strongly Agree'.
 In total we asked 15 classmates and other students to fill out this survey on our game.
 Each person was show the following 3 images of our game (With a description of what is happening) and were asked the following questions

 #### Question 1.
-Do you think that the artistic design shown is suitable for children aged between 11 - 16?
+The artistic design shown is suitable for children aged between 11 - 16.

 The mean average answer we got for this question was a 7.7.
 This was a strong indication that our art style was close to what people would expect form a childrens game but there may be certain aspects that could be improved.
 We decided that we would need to ask questions to the client to get a more detailed response on the art style.

 #### Question 2.
-Do you belive that the game CLEARLY conveys the greenhouse gas chain information?
+The game CLEARLY conveys the greenhouse gas chain information.

 The mean average for this question was concerningly quite low at just 6.2.
-This made it clear that there was
+This made it clear that there were issues with how we were presenting the information to the player.
+This meant that the game would not meet the educational requirement that the client has set for us.
+For this reason we immediately began to rethink how we could make the information more easily accessible to the player and planned to collect alot of additional feedback on this from the client.

+#### Question 3.
+The game looks simple and intuitive to play (Easy Controls and Easy to Play).

+This question was asked to make sure that the game could quickly be picked up and played as each game session at ZSL was only supposed to last for 5 minutes.
+This meant that there was no time for the player to learn the controls beforehand so they had to be intuitive.
+We got an average response of 8.1 on this question.
+This showed us that out simple arrow button interface was as intuitive as we hoped it to be so we didnt feel like we had to make changes to our control scheme.

+#### Question 4.

-## Feedback From The Research (Meeting With Client and Student Survey)
+## Analysis of the Feedback (Meeting With Client and Student Survey)

 From the answers we recieved from our questions we were able to come out with the following key feedback: